 Common Terns on Oneida Lake

-Jennifer Arnold, Stephen Oswald, Paul Curtis (Funded by NYSDEC)
+Jennifer Arnold, Stephen Oswald, Paul Curtis, Steve Grodsky (Funded by NYSDEC)

-Research this year included studies of diet through genetic metabarcoding (with Gemma Clucas, Cornell Lab of Ornithology), behavioral observation (Shannon Hu) and remote methods, exploring soundscapes as a management tool at tern colonies (Kyla Ebersole) and employing mark-recapture techniques to study population demography.
-All these studies will contribute to inform management of this and other inland tern colonies to promote conservation of this state-listed species.
+Research this year saw the conclusion of tern diet studies using genetic metabarcoding (with Gemma Clucas, Cornell Lab of Ornithology) and research on soundscapes as a management tool at tern colonies (Kyla Ebersole).
+We also employed mark-recapture techniques to study population demography.
+These studies will help inform management of inland tern colonies to promote conservation of this state-listed species.